ArachitaP/pwn.college_Arachita/ComprehendingCommands.md

 pwn.college{gzn-6EtM4y3fvJpj6ALbVM_knXy.QX5ETO0wCOykjNzEzW}
 ```
 ### New Learning
+I learned how to cat absolute paths.

+## More catting practice
+You can specify all sorts of paths as arguments to commands, and we'll practice some more with cat.
+In this level, I'll put the flag in some crazy directory, and I will not allow you to change directories with cd, so no cat flag for you.
+You must retrieve the flag by absolute path, wherever it is
+### Solve
+Used cat command and specified the directory as an argument to get the flag.
+**Flag:-**
 ```
 You cannot use the 'cd' command in this level, and must retrieve the flag by absolute path.
 Plus, I hid the flag in a different directory!
 You can find it